misteramen/lab2/gui/README.md

 # GUI
 ## Content
-Stored here is the files pertaining to the gui layer of the program.
+Stored here are the files pertaining to the gui layer of the program.